 |Rewards rate||Rewards rate|

-0% intro APR on balance transfers and new purchases for first 18 months
+0% intro APR on balance transfers for 21 months and 0% intro APR on purchases for the first 12 months (balance transfers must be completed within 4 months of account opening)

 0% intro APR on balance transfers and new purchases for first 15 months

-0% intro APR for 15 months on new purchases and on balance transfers made within the first 60 days
+0% intro APR for 15 billing cycles on new purchases and on balance transfers made within the first 60 days

 |Other things to know||Other things to know||Other things to know|

-This card carries one of the longest introductory offers on balance transfers and new purchases out there, so it could be a terrific fit whether you need to stretch out payments on new expenses or chip away at debt.
-Since you can completely avoid interest for the first 18 months (a 13.74% to 23.74% variable APR applies after that), it could easily wind up saving you more than the Upgrade Triple Cash Rewards card’s fixed-rate financing options.
+This card carries one of the longest introductory offers on balance transfers out there and a decent introductory offer on purchases as well, so it could be a terrific fit whether you need to stretch out payments on new expenses or chip away at debt.
+Since there is a 0% introductory APR on balance transfers for 21 months and a 0% introductory APR on purchases for 12 months (an 18.24% to 28.99% variable APR applies after that), it could easily wind up saving you more than the Upgrade Triple Cash Rewards card’s fixed-rate financing options.
 Indeed, even the card’s high-end ongoing APR is lower than the maximum rate on the Upgrade Triple Cash Rewards card.